syedzubeen/Jist_MindsDB_Project/README.md

 </table>
 </div><br><br>

 JIST is a web application that utilizes [MindsDB](https://www.mindsdb.com/) and [OpenAI](https://openai.com) to generate concise and informative summaries of research papers.
-It is designed to help users quickly grasp the key insights and findings from research papers without the need to read the entire document.
+It is designed to help users quickly grasp the key insights and findings from research papers without the need to read the entire document. <br>

 ![mindsdb-summary](https://github.com/syedzubeen/Jist_MindsDB_Project/assets/14253061/00efbf2c-6e59-4265-ba8b-c291f6bdbc0c)